Morgend/Geometry.Net/README.md

 ## What is it and why

-GeometryKit is a library which contains geometry tools for .NET
+Geometry.Net is a library which contains geometry tools for .NET

 This library was made because of a few reasons:
 - to get geometry tools for my own .NET projects